-Astrophysical jets have been defined as linear structures observed on the sky, sometimes bipolar, and originating from a common source.
-Jets are typically associated with outflows originating from accretion processes in star-forming regions and in compact binary systems containing compact objects (i.e., white dwarfs, neutron stars, and black holes), and of course in active galactic nuclei (AGNs), and galaxy clusters.
+Astrophysical jets have been defined as linear structures observed on the sky, sometimes bipolar, but sometimes seeming to be one-sided, and originating from a common source.
+Jets are typically associated with outflows originating from accretion processes in star-forming regions and in close binary systems containing compact objects (i.e., white dwarfs, neutron stars, and black holes), and of course in active galactic nuclei (AGNs), and galaxy clusters.
 They also appear to be present in γ -ray bursts associated with stellar collapse when the jet is pointed at the Earth, and in some pulsars.
 In pulsars, the required energy for jet production can be drawn from angular momentum loss of the pular.
+In accreting systems, the jet production seems to be entangled intimately with processes in the accretion disks around the compact objects.
 Astrophysical jets can appear to be one-sided and Doppler boosted.
 This phenomenon is usually interpreted as evidence of bulk relativistic motion of the emitting particles.

 The jets can be extremely powerful in terms both of their kinetic luminosity and radiative signatures, and often emit radiation over the entire electromagnetic spectrum, from radio to γ -rays.
-In fact, Beall et al. (1978) have noted that the luminosity of the central source, which is clearly connected to the giant radio lobes via the jets flowing outward from the core of Cen A, could in fact provide the energy of the giant radio lobes.
+In fact, Beall et al. (1978) have noted that the luninosity of the central source, which is clearly connected to the giant radio lobes via the jets flowing outward from the core of Cen A, could in fact provide the energy of the giant radio lobes.